 Prior to registering for Work-Based Learning courses (designated WBL in college catalog), students must contact the WBL director.
-WBL informational applications must be completed and reviewed/approved by the WBL director prior to registration.
+WBL informational applications must be completed and reviewed/approved by the WBL director and/or faculty coordinator prior to registration.

 Academic Credit